asaikali/spring-ai-zero-to-hero/README.md

 ## Software Prerequisites

-**You need the following software installed: Java 21, docker, ollama, httpie, ard your favourite Java IDE.
+**You need the following software installed: Java 21, docker, ollama, httpie, and your favourite Java IDE.
 This is a lot of GBs to download so please make sure to have all this stuff installed before the conference workshop, as the conference wifi may be slow, so you might not be able to run the samples.**